The place to check for activities that are ongoing now or in the near future that you might need a "Heads Up" notification.

 Calla Lily was photographed with a Sony a6500 mirrorless

 camera on tripod using a Tamron 180mm Macro lens, 1/15 sec. at f:4.5mm.
 (ISO

 100), to create a very shallow depth of field.

 Processing was started in Adobe Camera Raw by lowering the Highlights and opening up the Shadows to make a very flat image.
 The image was then opened in Photoshop and by using On1 Effects plug-in I used Dynamic Contrast and Glow to give it a very soft look.
 The frame effect was added with On1 Effects.
 The image was then placed on a green background to which grain and a soft vignette were added with On1 Effects.

 These photos are special, because they are chosen by the TCCC

-Starting with March 2013, we are asking the members to select what they consider the best "Photo of the Month", a Color and a Black and White photograph, chosen from the Prints and Digital Slides Judged to be Honors in that months competition.
+Starting with March 2013, we began asking the members to select what they consider the best "Photo of the Month", a Color and a Black and White photograph, chosen from the Prints and Digital Slides that were judged to be Honors in the monthly competitions.

 Which one would you pick?

 Go to the Monthly Honors page and see which ones you would pick as the best, would these be your selections?